-To get free legal information call 1300 366 611 or use the Legal Talk chat from the bottom right-hand corner of our website.
-Legal Talk and our phone lines are available Monday to Friday, 9am to 5pm.
+To get free legal information call 1300 366 611, drop into our Hobart or Launceston office (no appointment necessary) or use the Legal Talk chat function on our website.
+We are open Monday to Friday, 9am to 5pm.

-A lawyer can:

-• listen to your story and help identify the next steps you can take.
+A lawyer can listen to your story and help identify the next steps you can take.